Tzvet05/INDULC/README.md

 `[identifier]` is the identifier of the macro.
 It is the string that will be replaced by the value associated with it.
-It must start with an alphabetic character.

 `[value]` is the value of the macro.
 It is the string that will replace the identifier associated with it.
+It must be a number.

 A define statement must be on its own line.